General Admissions Requirements

 The University welcomes students from other countries to engage in graduate study leading to master's and doctoral degrees.
 This school is authorized under federal law to enroll nonimmigrant alien students.

 All inquiries for graduate admission should be made through the Office of Graduate Admissions, Studies in UAB 121, State University of New York at Albany, 1400 Washington Avenue, Albany, New York 12222.
+More information can be found on the Office of Graduate Education website (www.albany.edu/graduate).

 Applicants whose native language is not English are required to submit a score on the Test of English as a Foreign Language (TOEFL) administered by the Educational Testing Service.
-A minimum TOEFL score of 550 on the written exam (or its equivalent) is required of all international applicants with the exception of those who have completed two full-time semesters of study at a college or university whose primary medium of instruction is English.
+A minimum TOEFL score of 79 on the internet based exam (or its equivalent) is required of all international applicants with the exception of those who have completed two full-time semesters of study at a college or university whose primary medium of instruction is English.
 An exception to this requirement may be granted in the event a department, through its chairperson, wishes to certify competence and attest to a student's English proficiency.
 In that event, the department should bear the burden of any necessary English language remediation and, in particular, that such a burden should not fall on other academic and/or support units.

 The University offers no general scholarship program for the support of international graduate students.
 Applicants may wish to investigate the availability of financial assistance from various organizations such as the Institute of International Education, the Asian Foundation, the African Graduate Fellowship Program, or the Latin American Scholarship Program of American Universities.
 They may wish to inquire into the prospects of such awards with the Educational Attache of the U.S. Consulate, with the Education Office of their government, or through literature available at the Office of the U.S. Information Service.